 Both these sections have the same aim: tell the user a little more about the app.
 As you can see in the screenshots above, the best descriptions tell the user the benefit of downloading the app.

-Developers can use up to 80 characters for their description on Google Play but only 30 characters on the App Store.
+Developers can use up to 80 characters for their description on the Play Store but only 30 characters on the App Store.

 Don’t Forget the Description

 As well as the main landing page, you should spend some time ensuring the description is well optimized.
 Users will see this if they ask to read more on the app listing.

 In the description, you’ll want to convey to the reader how installing and using the app will benefit them.
 Your description should be error-free and easy to read.
 If you aren’t confident about your writing ability you can outsource the writing using a freelancer.

 Many app developers choose to release a beta version of their app before releasing the full version.
 Releasing the app to a small number of testers can help you work out any faults with your app before unveiling it to the general public.

 Releasing an app to beta testers is also a way to build anticipation for your app.
 You could use the opportunity to get early access as a way to drive pre-registrations.
 Additionally, the people who use your app may be inclined to talk about it on social media, or their blogs—making it useful for mobile app marketing.

 Remember that the main reason for beta testing is to make your app better.